-{ \begin{remark} Let us note that special potentials are in one-to-one correspondence with the space of pairs $(c,g)$, where $g:\R\to\R$ is a bounded odd analytic function and $c$ is a positive real number such that $c+g$ is a positive function.
+{ \begin{remark} Let us note that special potentials are in one-to-one correspondence with the set of pairs $(c,g)$, where $g:\R\to\R$ is a bounded odd analytic function and $c$ is a positive real number such that $c+g$ is a positive function.
 This correspondence is given by

-Note that, see Remark~\ref{rem:SP}, when we limit ourselves to even potentials, the only elements of $\mathcal{SP}$ are quadratic functions which correspond with the pairs of the form $(c,0)$. \end{remark} \begin{remark} As we will see in Sections~\ref{sec:propertiesa}~and~\ref{sec:geomqper}, $\mathcal{SP}$ potentials also admit a natural characterization in the context of one-dimensional barrierless oscillators and their isochronicity.
+As noted in Remark~\ref{rem:SP}, when we limit ourselves to even potentials, the only elements of $\mathcal{SP}$ are quadratic functions which correspond to the pairs of the form $(c,0)$. \end{remark} \begin{remark} As we will see in Sections~\ref{sec:propertiesa}~and~\ref{sec:geomqper}, $\mathcal{SP}$ potentials also admit a natural characterization in the context of one-dimensional barrierless oscillators and their isochronicity.
 For any energy level $E>0$, let $\omega(E)$ denote the oscillation frequency of the oscillator determined by a potential $V\in\mathcal{UM}$ at energy $E$.
 Then $\mathcal{SP}$ potentials are the only potentials for which the frequency function $E\mapsto\omega(E)$ is constant (or, equivalently, constant on some open interval). \end{remark}}

-The following theorem indicates that resonant energy levels can only appear when the degrees of both potentials are equal to two.
-Moreover, we show a family of pairs of potentials of degree two that are not in resonance (see the irrationality condition), for which there are no resonant energy levels.
+The following theorem indicates that resonant energy levels can only appear when both potentials have degree two.
+Moreover, we show a family of pairs of degree-two potentials for which no resonance occurs.